This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 In South Africa, taking the on-off Baz bus, made especially for travellers is a comfortable and luxurious form of travel (after 4 months of pick ups it’s heaven).

 You are going to need careful planning for your safaris.
 They can get really expensive and you have to be selective about which parks you go to.

 It is usually best to book the tour when you arrive in the nearest town to the park.
-We only went on a guided tour for the Masai Mara, all the rest we hired cars for.
+We only went on a guided tour for the Masai Mara, all the rest we hired cars for and drove ourselves.

-3 day camping budget safari tours of the Masai go for about $400 pp all inclusive.
-This would be a better option in Kenya as car hire is not as easy as it is in South Africa and Namibia.
+3 day camping budget safari tours of the Masai go for about $450 pp all inclusive.
+This would be a better option for a Kenya safari, as car hire is not as easy as it is in South Africa and Namibia.

 Consider hiring a car for a longer period of time and fitting in other activities as well.
 We hired a car for a week to drive along the beautiful Garden Route in South Africa, taking in Addo Elephant park at the same time.